The Tale of Cocktail Buns

 Creating Family Traditions

-As the buns bake to that perfect golden colour, the kitchen gets so warm—not just from the oven, but from all the energy buzzing around us.
-When we finally sit down to try them, the smiles on their faces say it all.
+As the buns bake to that golden colour, the kitchen just feels warm, not only from the oven but from everyone being in there together.
+And when we finally sit down to try them, seeing their reactions kind of says it all.

 Cocktail Buns (雞尾包)